 A: First of all the DEB control files that are circulated by Debian, Ubuntu, et.al. are not cross compile aware and most of the points for RPM apply, likewise.

 We also do not find the Debian-way of bundling all the changes in one big patch alongside the orig tarball very appealing.
 Instead in T2 you just drop a new patch in the package directory, no single "all-in-one" patch has to be updated and rediffed into the growing "debianization" .diff.gz.
-The single patches in T2 are suppost to be more developer, user, patch and version control friendly.
+The single patches in T2 are supposed to be more developer, user, patch and version control friendly.

 A: Some packages need to install files with special ownership and permissions that are not allowed to set from a normal user account.
 Additionally non-cross build packages are build inside a chroot sandbox environment which requires root privilege as well.
 However we are working on this topic and expect future version to not require to be root to cross-build embedded targets.